openedx/event-bus-kafka/docs/decisions/0005-optional-import-of-confluent-kafka.rst

     try:
         import confluent_kafka
         from confluent_kafka import DeserializingConsumer
-    except ImportError:
+    except ImportError:  # pragma: no cover
         confluent_kafka = None

 Then, later on, before any usage of ``DeserializingConsumer``::

-    if not confluent_kafka:
-        warn("Confluent_kafka not installed")
+    if not confluent_kafka:  # pragma: no cover warn("Confluent_kafka not installed")
         return None
     ...do things with DeserializingConsumer